Krillh/Airzlinshire/Majik/Majik Theory/Lattice Theory.md

 The shape of a *lattice* is determined by the shape with the lowest energy during a *reaction*.
 The energy traveling though a *thread* wants to make the *thread* as straight as possible.
 This force is what causes tension in *threads*.

 ## Lattices in People
-People have a majik lattice in them that dictates many things about them.
-They use this lattice to perform [[Majik Manipulations]] around them.
+People have a majik *lattice* in them that dictates many things about them.
+They use this *lattice* to perform [[Majik Manipulations]] around them.
 It has entry points in the brain that can be activated by neurons.
 These lattices are extremely large and complex.
-They also have very little tension, making it so they can be easily affected and altered.
-Lattices with
+They also have very little tension, making it so they can be easily affected and altered. *Lattices* with these low tension levels are often called "dynamic lattices" while *lattices* with higher tension levels are often considered to be "static lattices".

+As a result of this dynamic nature, the *lattice* in a person can be affected by their actions.